Geoff Lloyd

 Geoff Barron Lloyd (born 20 April 1973) is an English radio presenter, television host, podcast host and writer, best known for his talk radio and music shows.
-He is married to comedian Sara Barron.
+He is married to comedian Sara Barron and hosts the Firecrotch & Normcore podcast with her.

 Early life

 Lloyd was born in Withington, Manchester, England, and raised in Macclesfield, Cheshire, England.
 As a teen, he worked as a paperboy, a suit salesman, and in 1989 he began working at a local print works after school, earning £1 an hour.

-Career
+Radio career

 Beginnings in radio (1991–96)

 Lloyd began his radio career in 1991 as a traffic and travel reporter at Signal Cheshire in Stockport, remaining there until the end of 1994.

 Lloyd has called comedian Craig Cash a major influence on his career, for both his comedy and interview style as well as his support.
 Cash hired Lloyd to work on The Mrs Merton Show as a runner, and later introduced Lloyd to Pete Mitchell, who he would end up teaming up with on the air for a decade as the duo Pete and Geoff.